calebowski/acedisparity/aceideas.md

 3. How does that affect disparity?

     - Compare the curves using a rank envelope for the disparity through time for results of 1.a.b and 2.a.b

+    COuld weight fossils pre-extinction during ace so that survivorship-bias is reduced?
+Or alternatively, switch to a bayesian method of ace whereby the pre-extinction traitspace is used as a prior for the post-extinction estimates.